How to Get an Apartment in New York Right Out of High School

 Start Healthy Habits

-Leaving a small balance is fine as long as you are conscientious with your payments.
+Leaving a small balance is fine if you are conscientious with your payments.

 Do this, and you’re way ahead of the curve.